Vice President for Diversity & Inclusion;

 Linda Strong-Leek was appointed the first Vice President for Diversity and Inclusion at Berea College on July 1, 2015.
-In this role, she works closely with the President and Academic Vice President/Dean of the Faculty, as well as all other Vice Presidents at Berea College, as they consider how to make Berea College more inclusive and welcoming for all members of the community.
+In this role, she works closely with the President and Dean of the Faculty, as well as all other Vice Presidents at Berea College, as they consider how to make Berea College more inclusive and welcoming for all members of the community.

-Dr. Strong-Leek also currently serves as the Associate Vice President for Academic Affairs.
+Dr. Strong-Leek also currently serves as the Provost.
 In this capacity, she works closely with the directors of the Carter G. Woodson Center for Interracial Education, the Black Cultural Center, the Center for Teaching and Learning, the Loyal Jones Appalachian Center, the Francis and Louise Hutchins Center for International Education, the Center for Excellence in Learning through Service, and the Child Development Laboratory.